When you start Qt Creator, it opens to the Welcome mode, where you can:

 The location of the above files and directories depends on the platform:

-- On macOS, the files are located in
+- On macOS, look in

 ~/Library/Application Support/QtProject/Qt Creator.

-© 2018 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.